ExistensialReset/flowmosr/06_justice/THE_HARM_BOUNDARY_PROTOCOL.md

 ## 4. Victim Veto

+The affected person's refusal of voluntary contact or reconciliation must be respected.
 - **Core principle:** The victim's veto over re-entry or contact petitions is decisive.
 - **Extraordinary circumstances for panel consideration** include:
   - Newly discovered forensic evidence